-Since it does not matter how many No Time Loss claims under the $1400 threshold that a large business employer has, it becomes even more important to control costs where possible.
+Since it does not matter how many No Time Loss claims a large business employer has under the $1500 threshold, it becomes even more important to control costs where possible.
 There are several ways that NTL claims costs can be contained and unnecessary time loss prevented, such as:

 - developing and implementing an effective modified work program

-- offering meaningful modified work options following a work-related injury
+- offering meaningful modified work options immediately following a work-related injury

 - accommodating a worker’s schedule to attend medical appointments and treatments